+The teen clenched his fists.
 "Finish it off with Earthquake!
 Hurry!"

-His words remained on Vander's mind the next day.
-They were having lunch in the shade of one of the few small trees that grew in the scrubland when he brought it up.
-"What do you think about evolving?"
+Those parting words stayed on Vander's mind through the next day.
+He and Firebrand were having lunch in the shade of a small tree when he brought it up.
+"Hey Firebrand.
+What do you think about evolving?"

 Firebrand looked up from her meal.

 Vander smiled and reached out to scratch her chin.
-"I guess it depends on what we find at Miyazaki."
+"I guess it depends on what we find at Mt.
+Miyazaki."
 He pulled out a notepad and flipped to a page with notes on the mountain.
-"The onix are bigger, stronger and have tougher defense, but they still fight like regular onix."
+"The onix are bigger, stronger and have tougher hides, but they still fight like regular onix."